onqlavelabs/onqlave.cli/README.md

 ### **Review the provided permission/role**

 Our current release includes 3 defined roles: Platform Owner, Platform Admin and Developer.
 Each role has its own set of permissions and supported operations.
-You may need to first skim through the **[documentation on roles and supported operations](../../../web-app-guide/platform/access)** before proceeding.
+You may need to first skim through the documentation on roles and supported operations

 Next, you can explore a list of **[available commands](#explore-the-supported-interaction-commands-with-arx)** or explore the **[base value of supported configuration of Arx](#get-base-configuration-information-for-arx).**